yahah100/BatteryPackLife/README.md

 The benchmark result for battery life prediction.
 The comparison methods are split into five types, including

-1. Dummy, a baseline that uses the mean of training label as predictions
+1. Dummy, a baseline that uses the mean of training labels as the prediction.
-2. MLPs, a series of multilayer perceptron models including DLinear, MLP, and CPMLP
+2. MLPs, a series of multilayer perceptron models including DLinear, MLP, and CPMLP.
-3. Transformers, a series of transformer models including PatchTST, Autoformer, iTransformer, Transformer, and CPTransformer
+3. Transformers, a series of transformer models including PatchTST, Autoformer, iTransformer, Transformer, and CPTransformer.
-4. CNNs, a series of convolutional neural network models including CNN and MICN
+4. CNNs, a series of convolutional neural network models including CNN and MICN.
-5. RNNs, a series of recurrent neural network models including CPGRU, CPBiGRU, CPLSTM, CPBiLSTM, GRU, BiGRU, LSTM, and BiLSTM
+5. RNNs, a series of recurrent neural network models including CPGRU, CPBiGRU, CPLSTM, CPBiLSTM, GRU, BiGRU, LSTM, and BiLSTM.

 |   Datasets    |    Li-ion     |   Li-ion    |   Zn-ion    |   Zn-ion    |   Na-ion    |   Na-ion    |    CALB     |    CALB     |
 | :-----------: | :-----------: | :---------: | :---------: | :---------: | :---------: | :---------: | :---------: | :---------: |